Skip to main content

 Related products:

-Red Hat Enterprise LinuxRed Hat Enterprise Linux for Edge
+Red Hat Enterprise LinuxRed Hat Device Edge

 In mid-July, a faulty configuration update caused a significant global IT disruption, leading to transportation delays, point-of-sale issues, telecommunications outages and more.
 Affected machines entered a boot loop or boot recovery mode, rendering them inoperative; this underscores the critical need for robust automated recovery mechanisms in IT infrastructure.
 One answer being iterated upon by the open source community is Greenboot, which is currently available in Red Hat Enterprise Linux (RHEL) for Edge, Red Hat In-Vehicle Operating System and Fedora IoT.